ESG Topics A-Z

 Challenges

-We will continue to drive this agenda forward and recognize our responsibility to create more opportunities, devise tailored intervention strategies, accountabilities, career planning and pathways to development, promotion, and continued advancement for women.
-Additionally, we will continue to drive inclusive leadership and unconscious bias training at all levels of the organization to create the environment coupled with the tools to improve attraction, development, retention, and advancement of our talent.
+We will continue to drive this agenda forward and recognize our responsibility to create more opportunities, devise tailored intervention strategies, accountabilities, career planning and pathways to development, promotion and continued advancement for women.
+Additionally, we will continue to drive inclusive leadership and unconscious bias training at all levels of the organization to create the environment coupled with the tools to improve attraction, development, retention and advancement of our talent.

 In 2020, the DEI team launched a mandatory Inclusive Leadership and Unconscious Bias Training for our U.S. executives — the first digital learning installment under the Global Diversity, Equity and Inclusion Team’s Inclusive Leadership training suite.
-The training offers lessons about the science behind unconscious bias, bias awareness, as well as mitigation tips, strategies, and success stories.
-As of January 2021, 100% of the required population completed the Inclusive Leadership and Unconscious Bias program.
+The training offers lessons about the science behind unconscious bias, bias awareness, as well as mitigation tips, strategies and success stories.
+As of January 2022, 100% of the required population completed the Inclusive Leadership and Unconscious Bias program.

-As we work to advance gender parity, PepsiCo has provided nearly 27 million women since 2016 with programming to support workforce development in farming and the food system, exceeding our 2025 goal of reaching over 12.5 million women.
 With the launch of pep+, we introduced a new goal to improve the livelihoods of more than 250,000 people in our agricultural supply chain and communities, including by economically empowering women.
 This goal is the evolution of our previous commitment to support women's workforce development in the food system.

 What's next?